TL;DR

 A Breakdown of Cover Levels: Choosing Your Shield

 There are three main levels of motor insurance in the UK.
 Choosing the right one is crucial.
-Surprisingly, comprehensive cover is often not the most expensive option, so it always pays to compare quotes for all three.
+Surprisingly, comprehensive cover is often not the most expensive option, so it typically pays to compare quotes for all three.

 | Level of Cover | What It Covers (You) | What It Covers (Third Party) | Best For |